Škoda Karoq

-The Škoda Karoq is a compact crossover SUV (C-segment) designed and built by the Czech car manufacturer Škoda Auto.
+The Škoda Karoq is a compact SUV (C-segment) designed and built by the Czech car manufacturer Škoda Auto.
 Introduced in 2017, the vehicle is based on the Volkswagen Group MQB A1 platform, and since replaced the Škoda Yeti.
 As of 2019, it slots between the smaller Kamiq and the larger Kodiaq in Škoda SUV lineup.

 The name Karoq is derived from the Aleutian language, spoken by the native inhabitants of the Alaskan island of Kodiak.
 It is a combination of the Aleutian words "kaa'raq" and "ruq", a car and an arrow, which are the elements of the Škoda logo.
 It is the second Škoda model to have a name inspired by the Aleuts, after the Kodiaq.

 Overview

 The car was officially introduced at a special event on 18 May 2017 in Stockholm, Sweden.
 The car began to be produced at the turn of June and July 2017 in Kvasiny.
 The sales started in the autumn of 2017.
 It is a sister model to the SEAT Ateca, sharing its chassis, roof stamping and side doors, although Volkswagen Group adopted extra measures to maximally differentiate their design by applying each brand's design language.

 Compared to its predecessor, the Škoda Yeti, the Karoq is significantly larger.
 It is 160 mm longer, 35 mm wider and 40 mm lower than the Yeti, and the wheelbase is 60 mm longer.
 It is not being marketed as the second generation Yeti to have a naming consistency with the Kamiq and Kodiaq.
 The new Karoq name is also adopted to boost the car's global appeal, since in China, one of the large market for the Karoq, the yeti association is seen as a negative and "polarized", as referred by Škoda board member for sales and marketing Werner Eichhorn.

 The Karoq is available in two and four-wheel-drive configurations.
 Higher trim levels will come with a Driving Mode Select system with five modes, while an Off-Road mode featuring traction control and electronic differential lock is an option on four-wheel-drive models.
 The Karoq's suspension features a MacPherson-designed front axle with triangular wishbones, and a four-link rear axle.
 A Dynamic Chassis Control system on the 1.5-litre TSI and 2.0-litre TDI engines will offer three chassis modes which are Comfort, Standard and Sport with electrically operated valves adjusting based on road conditions.

 It is Škoda’s best-selling model in 2019, with global deliveries already exceeding 137,700 units in the first 11 months of the year.
 In 2018, the automaker delivered 115,700 units to customers worldwide, with the total number of units built since the model’s launch in October 2017 reaching the 250,000 mark in mid-September 2019.